Anne Brontë: William Weightman

-Governess
+Thorp Green

-From 1840 to 1845 Anne worked at Thorp Green Hall, a comfortable country house near York.
-Here she worked a governess to the children of the Reverend Edmund Robinson and his wife, Lydia.
+From 1840 to 1845, Anne worked at Thorp Green Hall, a comfortable country house near York.
+Here she worked as a governess to the children of the Reverend Edmund Robinson and his wife, Lydia.
 The house appears as Horton Lodge in Agnes Grey.
+It was at the Long Plantation at Thorp Green in 1842 that Anne wrote her three-verse poem Lines Composed in a Wood on a Windy Day, which was published in 1846 under the name Acton Bell.

-Anne had four pupils: Lydia (15), Elizabeth (13), Mary (12), and Edmund (8).
-She initially had problems similar to those she had encountered at Blake Hall, and she missed her home and family.
-In a diary paper in 1841, Anne wrote that she did not like her situation and wished to leave it.
-Her quiet and gentle disposition made it a challenge for her to settle into the household.
-But Anne was determined and made a success of her position, becoming well-liked by her employers.
+The Robinsons had five children: Lydia (15), Elizabeth (13), Mary (12), Edmund (8), and a baby, Georgina, aged eighteen months, who died the year Anne arrived.
+She initially had problems similar to those she had encountered at Blake Hall: she missed her home and family, and her quiet and gentle disposition made it a challenge for her to settle into the household.
+In a diary paper in 1841, Anne wrote that she did not like her situation and wished to leave it; but she was determined to make a success of her position, and became well-liked by her employers.
 Her charges, the Robinson girls, became lifelong friends.

 Anne spent only five or six weeks a year with her own family, during holidays at Christmas and in June.
 The rest of her time was spent with the Robinsons.
-She accompanied the Robinsons on annual holidays to Scarborough, a place which became very dear to her.
-Between 1840 and 1844 Anne spent around five weeks each summer at the coastal town, a number of locations of which feature in her novels.
+She accompanied the family on annual holidays to Scarborough, a place which became very dear to her.
+Between 1840 and 1844, Anne spent each summer at the coastal town, several locations of which feature in her novels.
 She had opportunities to collect semi-precious stones, developing an interest in geology, depicting it in her novels as an interest equally suitable for men and women.